rowlandcoping/smokingbuns/TESTING.md

 HEADERS:

 I ensured that heading tags were ordered sequentially, without skipping.
-This involved a great deal of work adjusting their associated media queries, esepecially on the 'about' page.
+This involved a great deal of work adjusting their associated media queries, especially on the 'about' page.

 RESULTS: